superphy/AMR_Predictor/README.md

 4. Start conda environment: run source activate skmer
 5. Run snakemake -j X #Where X is the number of cores you want to run it on e.g.snakemake -j 64
+6. Run the test of your choosing, e.g. xgb.snake
+Note that most tests will be hyperparameter optimized and may take some time to run.